governify/governify-web/content/reference-guides/iAgree-5_2.md

     period: 'monthly'
 ```

 ###### Custom period.
-So two rules are defined separated with '---'.
-The first one is defined for the start of the periods every day at 10 o'clock and the second one is defined for the end of the periods every day at 22 o'clock.
+The first rule is defined for the period's start every day at 10 o'clock and the second one is defined for the period's end every day at 22 o'clock.

 ```
 window: